 Don’t jump or do anything high impact, to avoid weakening the pelvic floor muscles – particularly in the later trimesters.

-After the 16-week mark, when doing exercises that require you to lie on your back, make sure you lie on an incline, so the blood flow to the baby is not compromised.
+When doing exercises that require you to lie on your back, make sure you lie on an incline, so the blood flow to the baby is not compromised.

 Cut out abdominal exercises such as crunches and sit-ups as they place undue pressure on the linea alba (connective tissue in your abdomen), which can tear.